caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- Next, pgfouine can help you detect high-frequency, redundant queries *across* multiple requests.
+- Next, once you have a way to generate some load, pgfouine can help you detect high-frequency, redundant queries *across* multiple requests.
 - These could be for the same view or different views
-- It comes prepackaged on Debian and Ubuntu, and requires only a few postgres config changes to get the logs in a machine-readable format.
+- pgfouine comes prepackaged on Debian and Ubuntu, and requires only a few postgres config changes to get the logs in a machine-readable format.
 - The final command generates a pretty HTML report that looks something like this:

 ----